 Roman law tended to sleep unless infractions were brought to its attention by the external signs of disorder… Then it warned, and if its warnings were unheeded, acted with ferocity…

 Justice, over more or less the whole of the Western tradition, was held above the ruler.
-But once the rulers could create endless streams of new laws and impose outcomes upon judges and juries, law was submerged below rulership.
+But once rulers could create endless streams of new laws and impose outcomes upon judges and juries, law was submerged beneath rulership.
 Previously (as under the common law), judges sought justice, and the legislated edicts of politicians were all but absent.

-Power, as has been noted before, seeks nothing so much as more power.
+As this process continued, politics overtook society, a far more dangerous thing than is usually understood.
+Power seeks nothing so much as more power.
 Under that mindset, whatever limits or insults power is an enemy… it becomes the crime of lèse-majesté, of injuring the honor of the ruler.

 What’s good for power are fear and blind obedience, and warnings minimize both.
 If the law warned rather than striking first, there would be far less fear among the ruled, and power would have to justify itself rationally.